 Exposing ceramics artificially to radiation will enable fakers to artificially produce a high level of stored radiation energy.

 Currently, it seems that some use X-rays for this, but the "loading" with this sort of high energy can result in a TL age that is much higher than an item could possibly have, if genuine.

 For example, a "Tang" dynasty item may show an age of 2000 years.
 This would expose the fact that it was artificially irradiated.

 However, as soon as a way is found to accurately "add" the proper radiation dose, the thermoluminescence dating method is not reliable anymore.

 However, it appears that thermoluminescence dating is feasible only for porcelain of an age that is in the hundreds, or thousands of years.
 With Chinese ceramics this would mean that only ceramics older than the Qing dynasty can be measured properly.
 Interpolation is used to compensate for this.
 However, this again means that short-term measuring is simply not completely reliable.

-Think again... in the more recent past in parts of the Chinese world there were lots of shops specialized in doing various examinations, including X-raying for general practitioners or physicians, who did not have the necessary expertise or equipment.
+In the more recent past there were lots of "examination" shops in parts of the Chinese world.
+These did medical examinations (including X-ray) which in earlier times many physicians could not do inhouse, either because they did not have the equipment or specialized personnel.
 Although now many seem to have their own X-ray machines, I am sure that there are still many of those old shops to be found.
 For a fee they will use it!